TithiB-del/SolutionChallenge2024/About.md

 <p>Implementation of all the features, which can be quite challenging & overwhelming at the same time.

 # What do you see as the future / next steps for your project?
 How would you expand your solution to reach a larger audience?
-<p>Bringing the website to a finished stage, working on user management system, getting in touch with collaborators,testers &, of course,users to make it happen!
+<p>Bringing the website to a finished stage, working on user management system, getting in touch with collaborators,testers &, of course,users to make it happen! <br>
+I plan to scale out all the features on a rolling basis. at first, limited features will be available but might scale it up to all of the features if required, with time.

 # How do you plan to scale your project further in terms of project features?
-<p>I plan to rscale out all the features on a rolling basis. at first, limited features will be available but might scale it up to all of the features if required, with time.
+# Explain how the technical architecture of your solution could support (in its current state or with minor changes) scaling to a larger audience.

+# Walk us through the steps you took to test your solution with real users (outside of your team).
+Provide three specific feedback points you received from real users.
+What did you learn and how did it help improve your solution?
+What are three specific things you implemented and improved for your solution based on the feedback from users?